halamatni12/smart-dashboard-assessment-v1-/README.md

 - User **Login / Signup / Forgot Password** workflows.
 - Persistent authentication state with **Angular Signals**.
 - Auto-redirects and secure logout with confirmation prompt.
+- All dashboard and shopping pages are securely protected using a custom **AuthGuard**, ensuring only authenticated users can access weather data, products, wishlist, cart, profile, and checkout pages.
 ### 💡 UI / UX Design
 - Fully responsive layout using **Bootstrap 5** + custom CSS variables.
 - Clean glassmorphism interface with light & dark themes.